 Back in 2005, my college friend Steve Huffman and I got $12,000 from Y Combinator and moved into an apartment in Medford, Mass.
 In our wildest dreams we couldn’t have imagined that now, six years later, our website, reddit, would be getting 35 million unique visitors and over 2.8 billion pageviews per month (at the time of this writing).

-Yes, stickers (pictured on the lamppost, right): the soundest investment I ever made.
+Yes, stickers: the soundest investment I ever made.
 I used to travel around the country a lot (thank you, Chinatown bus), and everywhere I went I took stickers with me.
 I put them on signs, poles, and even other advertisements.

 Within a few months we started seeing photos uploaded to the internet of people stickering with our stickers…often stickering in ways we’d never expected:

 And it wasn’t long thereafter that we started seeing our first fan art.
 So we sued every single one of them.
 Just kidding!
 Who would do that?
 People were taking their time and energy and using it to create their own representations of our brand, of our reddit alien, because they cared so much about this community.
 (Perhaps they also had some spare time and extra art supplies, who knows.)

 No, the stickers alone didn’t do the job, and they didn’t make reddit what it is today.
 But the fact of the matter is, with $500 we went from stickering street signs to inspiring–with our little community–people like Fernando Takai from Brazil to get a reddit alien tattooed on his torso.